timurmoisejchenko03-dev/milloptimize/README.md

 ## 🌟 The Core Mission
 As settlements grow, the computational load of NPC AI and village mechanics can become overwhelming for even the most powerful servers. **MillOptimize** bridges the gap between "realistic simulation" and "smooth gameplay" by intelligently throttling non-essential background processes.

-### 🚀 AI Throttling (NPC Optimization)
-NPCs that are far away from the player (over 100 blocks) have their goal schedulers throttled.
-This significantly reduces CPU usage in large worlds where many NPCs are not currently in the player's immediate vicinity.
 ## 🛠 Evolution & Heritage
 This project is a **dedicated fork and successor** to [MillMix_Jubi](https://github.com/G1ll0u/MillMix_Jubi).

-### 🏘 Village Persistence & Activity
-**New Feature:** In this version, villages remain active even after the player disconnects from the server.
-- The mod tracks the last active village visited by the player.
-- It ensures that the village continues its building and activity cycles while the server is online, even if no players are currently in the area.
-- This is achieved via NBT data persistence, ensuring consistency between sessions.
-While it preserves and refines the core optimizations from the original project, it has been completely overhauled to support modern versions and introduces several next-generation features.

-## ✨ Key Features

 ### 🏘 Village Persistence (The "Cherry on Top")
 *Unique to this version.*